mingshuai-li/Advanced-Programming/README.md

-Hi,first congrats for the detailed and different project.
-I looked at your code and it seems very well designed and I couldn't really find something to add.
-But I will try to give some different approaches that I would use if I had taken that project.
-1- Using virtual functions and make image_processing_system abstract class is one idea for runtime polymorphism.
-That way filtering, image_enhancement and geometric_transform will be child classes of image_processing_system which make it better design in my opinion.
-2- A development can be option to apply different transformations and display them side by side.
 3- Also taking a file of images and apply some transforms and save them will be very useful in for data augmentation in computer vision.
 Since C++ is faster than python or Matlab it may be a goal for this project.
 I will try to add more comments in the following days if I can find some!